 According to Investopedia, digital nomads are “people who are location-independent and use technology to perform their job.
 Digital nomads work remotely, telecommuting rather than being physically present at a company’s headquarters or office”.

-The term has exploded onto the millennial scene, and is currently pending investigation for inclusion in the Collins English Dictionary, which defines a digital nomad as “a person who works remotely while travelling, usually on a long-term basis”.
+The term has exploded onto the millennial scene, and is currently pending investigation for inclusion in the Collins English Dictionary, which defines a digital nomad as “a person who works remotely while traveling, usually on a long-term basis”.

 A little history

-Following on from the release of Digital Nomad, technological advances were made in leaps and bounds, with the Internet heralding the dawning of a bright new age: one in which remote work was now made not only possible, but seamless, too.
+Following on from the release of Digital Nomad, technological advances were made in leaps and bounds, with the Internet heralding the dawning of a bright new age: one in which remote work was now made not only possible but seamless, too.

 The digital nomad revolution was born…